yee0802/auth-jwt/README.md

 ## Learning Objectives

-- Explain an authentication flow using bearer tokens
+- Explain a Bearer Authentication flow
 - Use a third-party library to create and verify JSON Web Tokens

 ## Introduction